 Pillaton World War One Commemoration Group

 The Group was established in 2014 to recognise the lasting impact of the Great War on Pillaton and wider society, and to provide a lasting legacy of the 100th anniversary of the war.
-The intended goal for such a lasting legacy is to purchase for the parish, in perpetuity, the playing field adjacent to Pillaton Village Hall.
-The Group plans local fund raising events and activities, as well as applications for grants from external sources, and hopes the purchase can be completed by the 100th anniversary of the Armistice in November 2018.
-Details of activities and events managed by the Group will be published on the website Diary page and in the Village News.
-Contacts for the Group are the Chairman, Peter Johnson (351409) or Secretary, Chris Ley (351033).
+Its aim was to purchase for the parish, in perpetuity, the playing field adjacent to Pillaton Village Hall.
+The Group organised local fund raising events and activities and also arranged funding from external bodies.
+The Group achieved its aim of completing the purchase by the 100th anniversary of the Armistice in November 2018.
+Details of activities and events managed by the Group were published on the website and in the Village News.
+Contacts for the Group were the Chairman, Peter Johnson (351409) and Secretary, Chris Ley (351033).

 The village has a skittles league in which teams of six usually play once a month during October to March with the champions at the end receiving a trophy.
 These are fun evenings and not taken too seriously although inevitably things can get a bit competitive at times.